-If you would like to register for this class, visit our substance use services page.
+To register for this class, visit our substance use services page.

 Providing screening for risk factors

-YES is reaching out to youth exposed to drug use risks, through screenings in-school and during their initial assessment at our agency.
-Youth are asked questions such as – do you know anyone who uses drugs? have you ever been offered drugs? and how do you cope with uncomfortable emotions? – to gauge their potential risk for drug use.
+YES is reaching out to youth exposed to drug use risks through screenings in school and during their initial assessment at our agency.
+Youth are asked questions such as – do you know anyone who uses drugs?
+Have you ever been offered drugs?
+And how do you cope with uncomfortable emotions? – to gauge their potential risk for drug use.

-Your support is making a difference
+Community support is making a difference

 Despite rising overdose deaths, there’s some important good news regarding opioid misuse.
 In 2021, rates of nonmedical use by high school seniors have fallen by 2%.